ggandor/leap.nvim/README.md

 also long enough to sufficiently narrow down the matches in the vast majority of cases.

+Fixed pattern length also makes **autojump** possible - you cannot improve on jumping directly, not having to read a label at all.
+With ahead-of-time labeling, hovever, we can do this in a smarter way too - disabling autojump and switching back to a bigger, "unsafe" label set, if there are lots of targets.
-This also makes **smart autojump** - switching between a "safe" and an "unsafe" label set, depending on the number of targets - more viable: the non-determinism it introduces is not really an issue here, since the outcome is known ahead of time.
+The non-determinism is not much of an issue here, since the outcome is known ahead of time.

 ### Auxiliary principles